dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 The namespace of a component authored with Razor is based on:

 * The project's `RootNamespace`.
 * The path from the project root to the component.
 For example, `ComponentsSample/Pages/Index.razor` is in the namespace `ComponentsSample.Pages`.
-All components in the same folder, `Pages`, and the parent folder, `ComponentsSample`, are in scope.
+Components follow C# name binding rules.
+In the case of *Index.razor*, all components in the same folder, *Pages*, and the parent folder, *ComponentsSample*, are in scope.

 Components defined in a different namespace can be brought into scope using Razor's [\@using](xref:mvc/views/razor#using) directive.